 This was the largest contract ever for a non-closer reliever at the time, and he was so good for the Yankees that when they fell out of contention in 2016, they traded him the Indians for Clint Frazier, thought to be a top-shelf prospect at the time, and lefty Justus Sheffield, whom they used to get James Paxton from Seattle during the past offseason.
 Miller was even better for the Indians, and that stretch from 2016-17 has to be considered one of the best two-year runs for a reliever ever: 137 innings, 22 earned runs, 218 strikeouts.
 Miller's last year in Cleveland was rough because of injuries, but not so rough that he didn’t go out and sign another big two-year deal with St. Louis immediately after that one ran out.

 Zobrist had just won a World Series with the Royals and was considered, in many ways, to be the missing piece for several contending teams, including the NL Central-rival Cubs and Cardinals.
 The Cubs got him, and he was everything they could have possibly hoped for.
 He was more than that, actually: After all, he was the 2016 World Series MVP, still the only World Series MVP in Cubs history.

 8. Zack Greinke, RHP, Dodgers

 Contract: Six years, $147 million, 2013

 Technically speaking, this deal was for six years, $147 million, but Greinke opted out after only three years at $70 million.
-That puts the deal on this list, though he was good enough in the next three seasons for Arizona that it would at least be under consideration.
+That puts the deal on this list, though he was good enough in the next three seasons for the D-backs that it would at least be under consideration.
 (That new Arizona deal, now with Houston: Maybe not so much.)
-Never forget that Greinke finished 19-3 with a 1.66 ERA in 2015 … and somehow finished second in the NL Cy Young race.
+Never forget that Greinke finished 19-3 with a 1.66 ERA in 2015 … and somehow finished second in the NL Cy Young Award race.